Overview

 This iframe demonstrates how to embed Mountaya into a website.

-On the partner side, this is made possible using the following line of HTML only (formatted for clarity):
+This iframe is made possible using the following line of HTML only (formatted for clarity):

 By including the collection_id, the iframe is able to display all routes and drawings tied to that collection.
 This can be turned on/off by using with_collection_routes and with_collection_drawings.